-In 2019, almost all of us are familiar with natural language processing: It's what makes it possible for voice-activated assistants like Siri or Alexa to understand spoken requests and then answer them.
+In 2019, nearly all of us are familiar with natural language processing: it's what makes it possible for voice-activated assistants like Siri or Alexa to understand spoken requests and then answer them.
 However, natural language processing does refer to the interpretation of both speech and text — basically, anything said or written to a computer that isn't in a programming language.

 But as natural language processing improves, so does the ability for seamless understanding between people and their devices — and the removal of this friction opens up new opportunities for marketers.

 Why does natural language processing matter to marketers?

 Natural language processing already affects marketers' business from two angles: first, because of the growth in voice-based queries over the past several years, and second, because of the growing importance of understanding the intentbehind users' queries when it comes to search marketing.